Interview with Tierra Burrell of Tierra Goes Green

 What advice would you give to those looking to develop a more natural lifestyle, but may feel overwhelmed by it and unsure of where to start?

-Read books on it, anything you’re trying to do even if it’s putting together a bookshelf requires reading some kind of directory.
+Read books on holistic health tips, anything you’re trying to do even if it’s putting together a bookshelf requires reading some kind of directory.
 People want to jump right in and think oh I’ll cut out meat and dairy no problem, and you’re setting yourself up for failure.
 Be realistic with your goals.
 It’s not a sprint, it’s a marathon, and changing a lifestyle takes a long time.

 People should be patient with the process.
 Start by reading books which helps your patience, it slows your mind and it’s a lot of learning.
 Then you are really understanding “oh why this ketchup and not this ketchup?”
 Reading is key.